Kofituo/rust_interface_file_gen_dep/README.md

 [![Rust Documentation](https://img.shields.io/badge/api-rustdoc-blue.svg)](https://docs.rs/rust_interface_file_generator/)

 Program for translating libraries written in Rust to interface files.
+##Note that this crate is deprecated.
+Use rifgen
 It works with [flapigen](https://github.com/Dushistov/flapigen-rs). <b>For instructions on how to integrate with your project, click [here](https://docs.rs/rust_interface_file_generator/)

 </b>Suppose you have the following Rust code: